confetti-framework/docs/docs/docs/the-basics/validation.md

 ### Dependency Injection

 If you need dependency injection in your rule?
-Then you can use interface `inter.RuleWithApp` with method `SetApp` to set up `inter.AppReader` for dependency injection:
+Then you can implement interface `inter.RuleWithApp` with method `SetApp` to set up `inter.AppReader` for dependency injection:

 ``` go{17}